abojchevski/rsc/README.md

 ## Demo
-See demo.py for a comparison with vanilla Spectral Clustering on the moons dataset.
+See example.ipynb for a comparison with vanilla Spectral Clustering on the moons dataset.

 ## Cite
 Please cite our paper if you use this code in your own work.